crow-translate/crow-translate/README.md

 ### Build parameters

-- `PORTABLE_MODE` - Enable portable functionality.
+- `WITH_PORTABLE_MODE` - Enable portable functionality.
 If you create file named `settings.ini` in the app folder and Crow will store the configuration in it.
 It also adds the “Portable Mode” option to the application settings, which does the same.

-Build parameters are passed at configuration stage: `cmake -D PORTABLE_MODE ..`.
+Build parameters are passed at configuration stage: `cmake -D WITH_PORTABLE_MODE ..`.

 ## Localization